-While there is no escapement goal established for Kenai River coho salmon, nor is the run assessed, there are no known conservation concerns for this stock (Shields and Dupuis 2016).
-Current sport and commercial fishing regulations for Kenai River coho salmon are believed to be providing for sustainable harvest (Lipka et al 2020) and the most recent inriver run size (Massengill and Evans 2007) estimates were stable and near the historical average.
+There is no escapement goal established for Kenai River coho salmon, nor is the run assessed, and there are no known conservation concerns for this stock (Shields and Dupuis 2016).
+Current sport and commercial fishing regulations for Kenai River coho salmon are believed to provide sustainable harvest (Lipka et al. 2020), and the most recent inriver run size (Massengill and Evans 2007) estimates were stable and near the historical average.

-&lt;sup>10 Hasbrouck, J. J., and J. A. Edmundson.
+9 Hasbrouck, J. J., and J. A. Edmundson.
 Unpublished.
 Escapement goals for salmon stocks in Upper Cook Inlet, Alaska.
 Alaska Department of Fish and Game, Report to the Board of Fisheries, 2005, Anchorage.